Kyle Jensen

 Kyle Gregory Jensen (born May 20, 1988) is an American former professional baseball outfielder.
-He played in Major League Baseball (MLB) for the Arizona Diamondbacks, and for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.

 Career

 Jensen attended high school at St. Mary's High School in Stockton, California.

 Florida/Miami Marlins

-He was drafted by the Florida Marlins in the 12th round of the 2009 MLB Draft out of St. Mary's College of California.
-He was added to the Marlins' 40-man roster on November 20, 2012.
+He was drafted by the Florida Marlins in the 12th round of the 2009 MLB draft out of St. Mary's College of California.
+On November 20, 2012, the Marlins added Jensen to their 40-man roster to protect him from the Rule 5 draft.
 Jensen started the 2013 season with the Double-A Jacksonville Suns before being promoted to the Triple-A New Orleans Zephyrs.
-With Jacksonville, he hit .237, with 16 doubles, 16 homers, 42 RBIs, and 5 stolen bases.
-With New Orleans, he hit .233 with 15 doubles, 12 homers, 36 RBIs, and 1 stolen base.
-Jensen began the 2014 season with New Orleans, hitting .260 with 27 homers, 92 RBIs, and 1 stolen base.
+With Jacksonville, he hit .237, with 16 doubles, 16 homers, 42 RBI, and five stolen bases.
+With New Orleans, he hit .233 with 15 doubles, 12 homers, 36 RBI, and one stolen base.
+Jensen began the 2014 season with New Orleans, hitting .260 with 27 homers, 92 RBI, and one stolen base.